-In order for someone to be indicted, the Fifth Amendment to the United States Constitution mandates the use of Grand Juries for all capital and infamous crimes.
-In practice, all federal felonies must be indicted by a Grand Jury unless a defendant waives the right to be indicted by a Grand Jury and instead pleads to a so-called “Information.”
-A Grand Jury consists of 16-23 individuals.
-Grand Juries determine if probable cause exists to secure an indictment.
-Grand Juries do not decide if someone is actually guilty.
-All people indicted by a Grand Jury are considered innocent until they either plead guilty to the offense or are proven guilty beyond a reasonable doubt at trial.
+If you receive a federal grand jury subpoena, that means that you or someone you know or were affiliated with is the target of a federal criminal investigation by the Department of Justice.
+In order for someone to be indicted, the Fifth Amendment to the United States Constitution mandates the use of a grand jury for all capital and infamous crimes.
+In practice, all federal felonies must be indicted by a grand jury unless a defendant waives the right and instead pleads to a so-called “Information.”
+Grand juries consists of 16-23 individuals.
+Grand juries determine if probable cause exists to secure an indictment.
+A grand jury does not decide if someone is actually guilty.
+All people indicted by a grand jury are considered innocent until they either plead guilty to the offense or are proven guilty beyond a reasonable doubt at trial.

 What is a Grand Jury?

-Federal Grand Juries are comprised of citizens who are chosen by the courts.
-The process of choosing a Grand Jury is somewhat similar to the process of picking a petit or trial jury.
-However, Grand Juries normally sit for an extended period of time and review numerous cases compared to a petit jury that sits for the duration of a single trial.
-Grand Juries also have the power to issue subpoenas for documents and witness testimony that will help it evaluate the case.
+Federal juries in the United States are comprised of citizens who are chosen by the courts.
+The process of choosing a grand jury is somewhat similar to the process of picking a petit or trial jury.
+However, grand juries normally sits for an extended period of time and review numerous cases compared to a petit jury that sits for the duration of a single trial.
+Grand jury secrecy is important.
+Grand juries also have the power to issue a subpoena for documents and grand jury witness testimony that will help it evaluate the case.
 These subpoenas are issued at the request of the government.
-The subpoenaed materials are then returned to the Grand Jury in order to further its investigation.
+The subpoenaed materials are then returned to the grand jury in order to further its investigation.

-There are hundreds of Grand Juries throughout the United States.
-Some federal districts have more than one Grand Jury sitting at one time while smaller districts will employ only one Grand Jury.
-Grand Juries meet on a schedule that is determined by the district in which it sits.
+There are hundreds of grand juries throughout the United States.
+Some federal districts have more than one sitting at one time while smaller districts will employ only one.
+Grand juries meet on a schedule that is determined by the district in which it sits.
 Some may meet every two weeks or every month depending on the criminal case-load that exist in their particular district.
-The Grand Jury can hear numerous cases in one day and at the end of the session will vote to either approve the indictment (True Bill) or disapprove of the indictment (No Bill).
-If a True Bill is returned the Grand Jury has determined that probable cause exists to believe that the stated crime has been committed.
+The jury can hear numerous cases in one day and at the end of the session will vote to either approve the indictment (True Bill) or disapprove of the indictment (No Bill).
+If a True Bill is returned they have determined that probable cause exists to believe that the stated crime has been committed.
 At this point the individual(s) named in the indictment are officially charged with a crime.

 What Is a Grand Jury Subpoena?